Comparing rates won't affect your credit score

 No obligation to get a loan

+When should you consider a home improvement loan if you have bad credit?
 Fortunately, you aren’t stuck with a low credit score.
 By reducing your debt load and monitoring your spending, you can set yourself on the path toward repairing your credit.

 Until then, however, it’ll be tough to find good rates that enable low monthly payments.
 That’s why, before looking for a home improvement loan with bad credit, you need to ask yourself: do I really need to take out a loan now?